There are moments in our lives where

 C. had a dream to help set up schools in Africa.
 I did my first degree in International Development and volunteered in Zimbabwe in 2006, so in the new year we are going to set up a foundation in her name, and her and my same dream will come true.
 It will be called the -- Rainbow Foundation for Africa.

-May the highest good be in your heart.
+good be in your heart.

 As my mum would say